 Baby’s need good bacteria to build up, they shouldn’t be showered or bathed daily.
-They have sensitive, new skin that needs to grow and if your constantly washing baby’s skin you risk them becoming really dry, getting a rash, or skin irritations.
+They have sensitive, new skin that needs to grow, and if you are constantly washing baby’s skin you risk them becoming really dry, getting a rash, or skin irritations.

-When you do shower with your newborn take a wash cloth in with you, to scrub baby instead of using your hand or direct soap.
+When you do shower with your newborn take a washcloth in with you, to scrub the baby instead of using your hand or direct soap.

-You can even place baby in a bouncer outside the bathroom while you shower if you are not planning on taking baby in at that time.
+You can even place the baby in a bouncer outside the bathroom while you shower if you are not planning on taking the baby in at that time.

 8. Set The Shower Head Accordingly

-It will create a more soothing, relaxed shower for baby and yourself.
+It will create a more soothing, relaxing shower for the baby and yourself.

 This is totally normal it doesn’t mean they will not like showers.

-Avoid having a shower speed that lets out lots of mist; it could get to steamy.
+Avoid having a shower speed that lets out lots of mist; it could get too steamy.

 9. Shower When You Feel Most Awake

-You may be wondering when to shower with newborn.
-Co showering with a baby usually wakes us up due to the change in water temperature.
-That’s not always the case when you are sleep deprived new mom.
+You may be wondering when to shower with a newborn.
+Co-showering with a baby usually wakes us up due to the change in water temperature.
+That’s not always the case when you are a sleep-deprived new mom.